NellyNelson21/Python_Data_Science/README.md

 <br />

 **Intensive is devided into "Days":<br />**
-each day contains several tasks on the certain topic
+each day contains several tasks on the certain topic, which help to understand one of DS field
 <br />
 <br />